 - Multi-language stemming

 Note: To ensure maximum availability and scaling flexibility, Episerver Search & Navigation uses dynamic IP ranges.
 If you for example require whitelisting of IP addresses in the firewall, make sure that your firewall supports domain-based whitelisting.

-Episerver Search & Navigation is built using ElasticSearch.
+Episerver Search & Navigation is built using the Elasticsearch search engine.
 The Episerver Search & Navigation API enforces a number of conventions and restrictions to be aware of, such as adding mappings (automatically handled by the conventions) and adding and removing indexes.

 Note: Search & Navigation does not support direct use of the JSON API, as there is no way to secure the connection without exposing the access key.
 In general, do not implement client-side requests directly to Search & Navigation.

 You can index any content language with Search & Navigation, but to get the best search results, a language analyzer is used.
 This is available for a specific set of content languages.
 When purchasing Search & Navigation you will order an index and specify analyzer support for a defined set of languages.

 Search queries in any of these supported languages will run through the language analyzer, and search results delivered will be richer and more nuanced than for unsupported content languages.
 While content in unsupported languages is indexed and searchable, no analysis is done.
 See Elasticsearch Analysis and Analyzers.

 How does it work?